2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/CacheAllStreams.md

-# Data Source: CacheAllStreams

-## Purpose / Description
+---
+uid: ToSic.Eav.DataSources.CacheAllStreams
+---

-The **CacheAllStreams** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **CacheAllStreams** [DataSource](xref:Specs.DataSources.DataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will cache all streams passing through it, based on the parameters which led to the current In-state.

 ## How to use with the Visual Query
-When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
+When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) you can just drag it into your query.
 You must then edit the settings once to set various timeouts.
 Note that every in-stream exists with the same name as an out-stream.
 This is what it usually looks like:

 <img src="/assets/data-sources/cache-all-streams-basic.png" width="100%">